Gurpartap/redis-build/README.md

-### Package redis with busybox using Docker
+### Package redis with [busybox:ubuntu-14.04](https://registry.hub.docker.com/_/busybox) using Docker

-Packages the built binary with [busybox](https://registry.hub.docker.com/_/busybox) base image.
+Results in a 18.56MB image, 5.6MB of which is busybox.

 Also serves as an example for docker within docker usage and shipping binaries with a minimal base image (busybox) after compiling in an intermediary image (which, in this case, bases itself on a base image with redis precompiled).